 “It’s pretty amazing to see how exquisitely these viruses can adapt to target a very specific cell type,” Sabeti says.

-The new capsids “seem to have advantages that are the best of both worlds,” says Chamberlain, who first reported that AAVs could be used to deliver genes to muscles throughout the body in 2004.
+The new capsids “seem to have advantages that are the best of both worlds,” says Chamberlain, who first reported that AAVs could be used to deliver genes to muscles throughout the bodyexternal link, opens in a new tab in 2004.
 “They get into muscle better, and they show a reduced propensity to get into the liver.”

 He notes that gene therapy for muscular dystrophy must still overcome other challenges that have arisen in clinical trials, such as avoiding attack by antibodies and efficiently getting into muscle stem cells, which help regenerate muscle tissue.
 Still, he calls the improved delivery system “very promising.”